top of page

 Image of Buttermere Infinity Pool in the Lake District

-How to get to Buttermere Infinity Pool
+The hike to get to Buttermere Infinity Pool

-So we recommend starting from one of the nearest (less-busier) car parks which is The Gatesgarth Farm parking lot (the postcode is CA13 9XA).
-It's worth noting that the parking isn't free, it costs around £4 for 24 hours.
 Though you would have to walk further and it would be difficult to find a spot on weekends and during school breaks, you could try to park for free close to Buttermere village.

 From Gatesgarth Farm, turn left along Honister Pass in which you'll see a sign for Honister House on the right after around 150 meters.
 Follow the obvious and well-kept trail as it ascends this gravel path.

 Once you get there, cross the bridge and proceed across a second, unbridged stream.
 The infinity pool at Buttermere is only 100 meters away from the turnoff for the pool if you continue up the now more difficult path.
-The only portion that is significantly uphill is the final few hundred meters from the wooden bridge to the pool, but it doesn't take long.

-Swimming at Buttermere Infinity Pool
+Swimming at the Buttermere Infinity Pool

 It's really simple to get to the pool (much easier than the Thirlmere Infinity Pool thats for sure!
 You can use a tier-like ledge on the left side, but it is a little slippery because it's damp, but it's still manageable.
-To enter from the other side, you can cross the grass behind the pool.
-You can descend very gently by stepping on the rocks on the eastern side of the pool.

 The infinity pool at Buttermere is stunning.
 The water is glisteningly clear and took on a light green hue when exposed to the sun.
 Behind it is a decent-sized waterfall that would be a great place to take a dip even without the view.